PopBlends: Strategies for Conceptual Blending with Large Language Models: User Study

 Half-GPT results overcame the limitation of relying only on plot sentences to find connections, and over half of the users mentioned that matching from product concepts to entity attributes was beneficial to their divergent thinking.
-As P9 explained, \textit{``Half-GPT is good, so instead of being stuck looking for some very precise plot connection, I can think of something related to the featured pop culture entity''}.
-For example, when connecting Star Wars to pizza, Half-GPT found that exclaiming ``yippee'' (an Ewok's trait) was a matching attribute of pizza, and P9 generated a creative ad for a pizza party at the Ewoks', based on this prompt.
+As P9 explained, \textit{``Half-GPT is good, so instead of being stuck looking for some very precise plot connection, I can think of something related to the featured pop culture entity.''} For example, when connecting Star Wars to pizza, Half-GPT found that exclaiming ``yippee'' (an Ewok's trait) was a matching attribute of pizza, and P9 generated a creative ad for a pizza party at the Ewoks', based on this prompt.
 However, due to the limited correctness of GPT-3 responses on the attributes of pop culture entities, three users mentioned that sometimes the Half-GPT results did not make much sense.
-But interestingly, sometimes even an incorrect attribute was still inspirational.
-When P1 was blending Star Wars and beer, Half-GPT connected beer to planet Hoth with the attribute ``warm'', which GPT-3 claimed is an adjective for Hoth.
-P1 explained, \textit{``While Hoth is the opposite of warm, I can use it in a different light.
-And PopBlends provided a `warm' beer scene of `a bonfire on a cold night with a warm mug of beer'.
-The product scene was really great and inspired me to think of giving Luke on Hoth a warm beer to ward off the cold.''}

 Full-GPT results provided the most diverse connections that users sometimes found very surprising and novel. \textit{``It was surprising that PopBlends associated beer with Quidditch cup because it can `be used as a prize'}, as P2 mentioned, \textit{``I don't think I can ever come up with this myself.''} Unrestricted by the activities, adjectives, and catchphrases of the collected pop culture entities, Full-GPT provides a variety of connections that while not always true in the pop culture realm, were often imaginative.
 Some users also noted that the Full-GPT method even finds shape connections between pop culture objects and products, such as P9's reference to PopBlends linking toothbrushes to lightsabers on the basis that they both have ``long and thin handles''.
 However, according to users, the quality of the Full-GPT connections varied the most among the three types of results, sometimes leaving them frustrated and not understanding why.
 For example, GPT-3 connects swimming to Star Wars based on ``Anakin Skywalker's death in water''. \textit{``But seems that never happened in Star Wars''}, P1 said.
 In general, however, most users appreciated the novelty of the Full-GPT results and the support for their ideation.